 The services provided by Lazard Group to LFCM Holdings, and by LFCM Holdings to Lazard Group, under the administrative services agreement generally were to be provided until December 31, 2008, and were subject to automatic annual renewal, unless either party gives 180 days' notice of termination.
-As of December 31, 2012, neither party has given notice of termination, and the agreement has been automatically renewed for an additional one-year period.
+As of December 31, 2013, neither party has given notice of termination, and the agreement has been automatically renewed for an additional one-year period.
 LFCM Holdings and Lazard Group have a right to terminate the services earlier if there is a change of control of either party or the business alliance provided for in the business alliance agreement expires or is terminated.
-The party receiving a service may also terminate a service earlier upon 180 days' notice as long as such receiving party pays the service provider an additional 3 months of service fee for the terminated service.
-The services provided by Lazard Group to LAZ-MD Holdings will generally be provided until December 31, 2014, unless terminated earlier because of a change of control of either party.
-See Note 19 of Notes to the Consolidated Financial Statements contained in our 2012 Annual Report on Form 10-K for a discussion of payments made in 2012 under the administrative services agreement.
+The party receiving a service may also terminate a service earlier upon 180 days' notice as long as such receiving party pays the service provider an additional three months of service fee for the terminated service.
+The services provided by Lazard Group to LAZ-MD Holdings will generally be provided until December 31, 2014, unless terminated earlier.
+See Note 19 of Notes to the Consolidated Financial Statements contained in our 2013 Annual Report on Form 10-K for a discussion of payments made in 2013 under the administrative services agreement.